 I know all these ideas focus on managing household chores and the ongoing maintenance that goes along with them.
 Interested in tactics to manage your mental stress and organize your day to make you a happier mom?
 Then check out my recently released book “15 Ways For New Moms To Manage Stress & Stay Sane: The Actually Useful New Mom Care Package”.
 I discuss 15 ways not commonly written about you can use daily to make life easier while on your parenthood journey.

 A perfect gift for any new mom and mom-to-be!
-To get a handle on your stress levels, stay sane, and enjoy the everyday in every day, starting today!
+To get a handle on your stress levels, stay sane, and enjoy every day in every day, starting today!